The 2 Main Causes of a Whistling Gas Fire Pit are the flex gas lines or the gas supply pressure to the fire pit.

 Fortunately, the fix is relatively simple, but you may need the assistance of a Qualified Gas Technician if the issue is not the Gas Flex Lines.

-The 2 Main Causes of a Whistling Gas Fire Pit – Flex Gas Lines
+1st Cause of a Whistling Gas Fire Pit – Flex Gas Lines

 Starting by inspecting the gas flex lines is best because, at this stage, you will not need any professional assistance.